-Old English dream meant only "joy, mirth, noisy merriment," also "music."
-And much study has failed to prove that Old English dream is the source of the modern word for "sleeping vision," despite being identical in spelling.
-Either the meaning of the word changed dramatically or "vision" was an unrecorded secondary Old English meaning of dream, or there are two words here.
-OED offers this theory: "It seems as if the presence of dream 'joy, mirth, music,' had caused dream 'dream' to be avoided, at least in literature, and swefn, lit. 'sleep,' to be substituted ...."
+Old English dream meant "joy, mirth, noisy merriment," also "music."
+Much study has failed to prove that Old English dream is the source of the modern word for "sleeping vision," despite being identical in form.
+Perhaps the meaning of the word changed dramatically, or "vision" was an unrecorded secondary Old English meaning of dream, or there are two words here.